NielsGrove/SQLAdmin/Infrastructure/Availability Group/README.md

 All computers are virtual running on VMware Workstation Pro.
 Each computer is based on a full clone of an existing vm that is updated but with minimum configuration.

-A virtual network is defined as Host-only to isolate the sandbox from the internet.

 This sandbox is build on Windows Server 2019 Std Ed, SQL Server 2019 Ent Ed and Windows 10 Pro.
 Automation is build in PowerShell 7 and T-SQL.

 ## Provision Process